 Mary Ann Trischuk, Yorkton

-Yorkton pharmacist Mary Ann Trischuk is a member of the Pharmacists Association of Saskatchewan and the College of Saskatchewan Pharmacists.
-She has served on the University of Saskatchewan Senate, the University of Saskatchewan Alumni Association and is a past president of the Canadian Federation of University Women (Yorkton).
-She is an executive member of the local and the provincial Ukrainian Women’s Associations of Canada.
-As a board member of the Health Foundation of East Central Saskatchewan, she continues her work with fundraising activities.
-Her role as past president of the UCC-SPC allows her to help preserve and promote Ukrainian culture and identity.
+Yorkton pharmacist Mary Ann Trischuk is a retired member of the Pharmacists Association of Saskatchewan and the College of Saskatchewan Pharmacists.
+She served on the USask Senate, the USask Alumni Association and is the past president of the Canadian Federation of University Women (Yorkton).
+She holds memberships in the Ukrainian Women’s Association of Canada and the Ukrainian Museum of Canada, and continues to support the local arts community.
+As a member of the Health Foundation of East Central Saskatchewan she is involved in fundraising activities.
+As past president of the UCC-Saskatchewan Provincial Council she continues to help preserve and promote Ukrainian culture and identity.

 Richelle Bourgoin is the Assistant Deputy Minister, International Engagement at the Ministry of Trade and Export Development.
 After starting her career in the public service in communications, Richelle has most recently served in Executive Director roles at the Ministry of Agriculture and the Ministry of Social Services.
 Richelle is also on the Board of Directors of the Saskatchewan Trade and Export Partnership, and the RCMP Heritage Centre.